-Every retailer has to master inventory management – the process of ordering, storing and supplying stock.
+Every retailer has to master inventory management – the process of ordering, storing and supplying inventory.
 It doesn’t matter if you do it on paper, using a spreadsheet or using online software.
 There is always something to learn and new ways to improve ecommerce inventory management.

 How to improve ecommerce inventory management

 Making sure you have the right quantity of product in stock to meet demand can take a fair bit of number-crunching and forward planning.
 You need to allow for seasonal changes.
 You also need to account for new spending trends.
 Use this 15-step list as your guide for improving the way you manage inventory.